-- a.
-In cases where an area is affected: - i.
+- i.
 All workers leave the affected area immediately; - ii.
-Workers re-entering the affected area to reinstate safe working conditions are protected from harm; - iii.
+Workers re-entering the affected area to reinstate safe working conditions are protected from harm; and - iii.
 Working conditions in the affected area are verified as safe before general workers are allowed to enter. - b.
 In cases where machinery or equipment is the cause of unsafe working conditions: - i.
 Use of the machinery or equipment ceases immediately; - ii.
 The equipment is fixed or replaced by an appropriate trained specialist; and - iii.
 The equipment is verified as safe before being used again.